 Topical corticosteroids are sold as lotions, creams, ointments, solutions, foams, oils, gels, and tape products.
 Creams are most effective if rubbed in gently until they vanish.
 In general, ointments have the most potent effect.
 The type and concentration of corticosteroid in the preparation determines the overall effect.
 Hydrocortisone is available in concentrations of up to 1% without a prescription (however, concentrations of 0.5% or less offer little benefit).
 Stronger corticosteroid preparations require a prescription.
-Doctors usually prescribe potent corticosteroids first, then less potent corticosteroids as the disorder improves.
+Doctors usually prescribe potent corticosteroids first, then less potent corticosteroids as the disorder abates.
 Generally, topical corticosteroids are applied 2 to 3 times a day in a thin layer, but high-potency formulations may be applied only once a day.

 Corticosteroids should be used with caution on areas where the skin is thin, such as the face, armpits, and genitals, and on areas of natural skin-to-skin contact, such as the armpits and groin.
 Doctors usually use low-potency corticosteroids on these sensitive areas for no more than a few days to a week.
-Prolonged use (more than 1 month) in any area can cause skin breakdown, stretch marks, acne-like eruptions, and sometimes an allergic skin reaction (contact dermatitis) to the corticosteroid itself.
+Prolonged use (more than 1 month) in any area can cause skin breakdown, stretch marks, acne-like eruptions, and sometimes an allergic skin reaction (allergic contact dermatitis) to the corticosteroid itself.
 Perioral dermatitis (a red, bumpy rash around the mouth and chin) and sometimes periorbital dermatitis (a rash around the eyes) occurs as a side effect more commonly with mid-potency or high-potency formulations used on the face and less commonly with mild formulations.
 High-potency formulations may inhibit adrenal gland functions when used in children, when used over large areas of skin, or when used for long periods of time, especially if used under occlusive (airtight and watertight) dressings.

 When a stronger dose of topical corticosteroid is needed for one spot or a small area that does not respond to treatment, a doctor may inject the corticosteroid just under the skin or occasionally apply plastic tape infused with the corticosteroid flurandrenolide.

 Another way to deliver a strong dose is to apply a thin plastic film, such as household plastic wrap, over the topical corticosteroid (occlusive dressing).
-The plastic film increases the drug's absorption and effectiveness and is usually left on overnight.
+The plastic wrap increases the drug's absorption and effectiveness and is usually left on overnight.
 Such dressings are usually reserved for disorders such as severe psoriasis and eczema.
 Risks of using corticosteroids under an occlusive dressing include development of prickly heat (miliaria), skin thinning (atrophy), stretch marks (striae), dilated red blood vessels on the surface of the skin (telangiectasias), acne-like eruption, and bacterial or fungal infections.

-Several allegedly anti-inflammatory herbal products—among the most popular are chamomile and calendula—are commonly used in commercial products, although their effectiveness has not been well established.
+Several allegedly anti-inflammatory herbal products—among the most popular are chamomile and calendula—are commonly used in commercial products, but their effectiveness has not been well established.
 Herbal and "natural" products are often not standardized and commonly cause allergic and irritant reactions of the skin.

-These are noncorticosteroid anti-inflammatory agents, which are byproducts of coal manufacturing.
+Tar preparations are noncorticosteroid anti-inflammatory agents, which are byproducts of coal manufacturing.
 They slow skin cell division and are useful in treating disorders that cause excessive skin production (scaling) such as psoriasis.
 Side effects include irritation, inflammation of follicles (folliculitis), staining of clothes and furniture, and sensitivity to sunlight (photosensitization).
 They should not be used on infected skin.

 Viruses, bacteria, fungi, and parasites can all infect the skin.
 By far, the best way to prevent such infections is by carefully washing the skin with soap and water.
 Stronger disinfecting agents are commonly used by nurses and doctors to disinfect their hands to prevent spreading infections to patients.
 Antibacterial preparations or "preps" are used on the skin before surgery to lower the number of bacteria on the skin and thereby prevent postoperative infections.

 Topical antibiotics have few uses.
 Clindamycin and erythromycin are best used as an additional treatment for acne.
 Topical metronidazole and occasionally topical sulfacetamide, clindamycin, or erythromycin are used for rosacea.
-Mupirocin and the newer topical antibiotics retapamulin and ozenoxacin can be used to treat impetigo (a staphylococcal infection of the skin).
+Mupirocin and the topical antibiotics retapamulin and ozenoxacin can be used to treat impetigo (a staphylococcal infection of the skin).

 Nonprescription (over-the-counter) antibiotics such as bacitracin and polymyxin have been replaced by topical petrolatum (for example, Vaseline®) in postoperative care of a skin biopsy site and to prevent infection in scrapes, minor burns, and abrasions.
-These antibiotics, and especially neomycin, may cause an allergic reaction (contact dermatitis).
+These over-the-counter antibiotics, and especially neomycin, may cause an allergic reaction (contact dermatitis).
 Petrolatum is as effective as these antibiotics and does not cause such an allergic reaction.